netlify/cli/STYLEGUIDE.md

 ```

 You don't need to call `outro` if your command throws an error, as `NetlifyLog.error()` automatically creates a clear
 visual end for your command already.
+It's possible to also exit the process by calling outro with an object:
+`outro({ exit: true })` and you can pass a message to it with `outro({ message: 'Your message' })`.

 ## Other content